euwbah/musescore-xen-tuner/README.md

 The above example declares two secondary accidentals, `u77` and `u7`.
 To input them effeciently, you can attach a fingering and enter `up77` or `up7` respectively.
 After any plugin operation is applied to that note, the note will be regarded as if it has the symbols attached to it.

 > [!NOTE]
-> **The ASCII text `n` is used to refer to the natural accidental, and for adding the natural accidental using fingerings**.
+> **By default the ASCII text `n` is used to refer to the natural accidental (or a combination of all naturalizing symbols, if [multiple independent symbol groups are declared](#advanced-independent-accidental-symbols)), and for adding the natural accidental using fingerings**.
 If you want, this can be overriden by declaring a secondary accidental with text representation 'n' (e.g. `'n' 152 0c`), but you won't be able to enter the usual natural symbol with fingerings if so.
 >
 > For devs: this is implemented under the hood as declaring `'n' 2 0c` as the last secondary accidental with the lowest precedence.